 So, 2019 was an extremely crazy year for me.
 My mental health wasn’t the best during this year but thanks to amazing friends and family I have been improving slowly.
 I’m also recovering from a major writing burn-out which caused me to skip several weeks.
 This means that I wrote fewer articles this year and my stats really show that.
 Last year, I had over 25k visitors to my site.
 In 2019, I currently have 13k.
 Which isn’t bad, but it’s a major decline in readers.
-Yet, it is better numbered then the number of people who read my blog in 2017, which were just over 12k people and we still have a month and a half to go.
+Yet, it is better numbered than the number of people who read my blog in 2017, which were just over 12k people, and we still have a month and a half to go.

 Something else I have been doing is a major cleaning in my collection and my gaming room.
-I noticed that I had a lot of unused cables, broken handhelds, empty batteries, books I don’t read anymore… Because of this, I have a lot more room in my gaming area but this also means that I came across a ton of games I haven’t written an article on and I want to replay.
+I noticed that I had a lot of unused cables, broken handhelds, empty batteries, books I don’t read anymore… Because of this, I have a lot more room in my gaming area, but this also means that I came across a ton of games I haven’t written an article on, and I want to replay.